 The nutritional requirements of most animals are relatively extensive and complex compared with the simple requirements of plants.
 The nutrients used by animals include carbohydrates, lipids, nucleic acids, proteins, minerals, and vitamins.

 ■ Nucleic acids are used for the construction of deoxyribonucleic acid (DNA), ribonucleic acid (RNA), and ATP.
 Animals obtain their nucleic acids from plant and animal tissues, especially from cells that contain nuclei.
 During digestion, the nucleic acids are broken down into nucleotides, which are absorbed into the cells.

 ■ Proteins form the framework of the animal body.
 Proteins are essential components of the cytoplasm, membranes, and organelles.
 They are also the major components of muscles, ligaments, and tendons, and they are the essential substances of enzymes.
 Proteins are composed of 20 kinds of amino acids.
 Although many amino acids can be synthesized, many others must be supplied in the diet.
 During digestion, proteins are broken down into their constituent amino acids, which are absorbed into the body.

 ■ Among the minerals required by animals are phosphorus, sulfur, potassium, magnesium, and zinc.
 Animals usually obtain these minerals when they consume plants.
 Vitamins are organic compounds essential in trace amounts to the health of animals.
 Vitamins can be water soluble or fat soluble.
 Water-soluble vitamins must be consumed frequently, while fat-soluble vitamins are stored in the liver in fat droplets.
 Among the many essential vitamins are vitamin A for good vision, vitamin B for substances used in cellular respiration (FAD, NAD, and coenzyme A), and vitamin D to assist calcium absorption in the body.

 Some animals feed on food masses, and they usually have organs for seizing, chewing, and consuming food.
-Herbivores are animals that eat plants, while carnivores are animals that eat other animals.
+Herbivores are animals that eat only plants, while carnivores are animals that eat only other animals.
 Omnivores, which consume both plants and animals, are typified by humans.